kubernetes/enhancements/keps/sig-network/6313-network-isolated-pods/README.md

-Failure modes during rollout are limited to isolated pods themselves: scheduling onto a node whose kubelet or runtime lacks support results in `PodAdmitFailed` (visible, fail-closed) on upgraded kubelets, or — on non-upgraded kubelets that drop the field — a pod wired to the cluster network (see Version Skew).
+Failure modes during rollout are limited to isolated pods themselves: scheduling onto a node whose kubelet or runtime lacks support results in `PodAdmitFailed` (visible, fail-closed) on upgraded kubelets, or — on non-upgraded kubelets that drop the field — a pod wired to the default pod network (see Version Skew).
 Mixed-version HA control planes may intermittently drop the field on write until all apiservers are upgraded.

 ###### What specific metrics should inform a rollback?

-- Rate of pod admission rejections on kubelets with reason `UnsupportedNetworkMode` (unschedulable/failing isolated pods).
+- Rate of pod admission rejections on kubelets with reason `UnsupportedDefaultNetwork` (unschedulable/failing isolated pods).
 - apiserver validation rejections of status updates that attempt to set `status.podIP` on `defaultNetwork: None` pods (indicates a fail-open node that must be upgraded or cordoned).